apuder/js-watermarking/README.md

 Input the minimum size of the watermark in the size field, and click Find.
 The jsw chrome extension will look for valid watermarks of size >= the size input.
 The results will appear in the extension popup and in the console (```ctrl + shift + I```).
+If nothing is found, remember watermark construction should take as long as the insertion took to complete, reach ///jsw_end.

 #Installation